Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 7870 XT should in theory be a bit better than the Radeon HD 6950 overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 7870 XT should perform just a bit faster than the Radeon HD 6950 in general. (explain)

-Texel RateThe Radeon HD 7870 XT will be quite a bit (about 26%) faster with regards to anisotropic filtering than the Radeon HD 6950. (explain)
+Texel RateThe Radeon HD 7870 XT is quite a bit (approximately 26%) faster with regards to anisotropic filtering than the Radeon HD 6950. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison